DavidHe1127/birds-supply-public/notes.md

 `ListPage_viewer`
 # optimisticUpdater will be triggered right after the mutation is sent (b4 server responded) - allows you to implement the success scenario of the mutation. updater will have to wait for the response to come back from server.
 # proxyStore - the 1st argument of `updater` and `optimisticUpdater` provides you the way to directly manipulate the cache.

+Web Notes

+* Ensure image has a 1920px width for full-width screen slideshow